BROUTE: a benchmark suite for the implementation of standard vehicle routing algorithms: Introduction

 In general, compilation time is not measured.
 However, some implementations do just-in-time (JIT) compilation, for example Julia, JavaScript, Pypy, Numba and Java.
 In such cases, this JIT compilation time is included in the running time of the algorithm.
 In general we measure \emph{clock} time, i.e. the CPU budget used by the algorithm.
 In the case of JavaScript we measure \emph{wall} time as we are not aware of any way to measure clock time in JavaScript.

 In order to represent a tour in various heuristics, we use variable-size vectors.
 Dynamic size containers are intuitive to use in algorithms for vehicle routing, for instance to insert or delete a vertex from a tour.
 Such containers can also be used to represent solutions in other domains, e.g. scheduling or any application that requires the representation of sequences of variable length.
 Inserting and deleting elements in a vector has linear worst-case time complexity.
 However, for heuristics it can still be a good idea to use vectors rather than, say, linked lists, since neighborhood exploration typically requires to evaluate many moves then perform only one of these moves.
 The complexity of performing a move is thus a secondary concern and unlikely to be a performance bottleneck.
 Additionally, performing certain moves can actually be more efficient using a vector than using a linked list, e.g. inverting a subsequence in the context of 2-opt.
+There exist a variety of data structures for vehicle routing, for example one can use arrays of successors~\citep{pvrp-dam}; their size is dynamic but they do not require further memory allocation and allow insertion and deletion in $\mathcal{O}(1)$.
+Efficient data structures for TSPs are discussed by~\cite{LKH}.
+One conclusion is that below 1000 cities, some sophisticated data structures are outperformed by arrays and lists, due to their time overhead.
+Additionally, their implementation is not simple.